 Working with indigenous communities in Costa Rica

 Horses in the region are used primarily for agriculture and the transportation of both people and materials.
 Poor bodily condition, improper foot care and mechanical injuries are evident amongst many of the working horses due to poorly fitting harness equipment, insufficient nutrition and non-existent equine service provision within the reserve.
-Owners are not aware of basic husbandry practices and - through no fault of their own - lack the essential skills required to meet the daily needs of their horses, resulting in poor welfare.
+The result of poor welfare is due to the lack of knowledge in husbandry practices.

 About the area